dippedincode/CV/README.md

 - I have experience of working with UX specs and wireframes, user-centric design and analysing customer journeys

 ### E-commerce
-- I have strong skills in delivering high quality customer-focused propositions for product portals in online gambling and mobile content
+- I have strong skills in delivering high quality customer-focused propositions having worked on product portals for mobile content and online gambling
 - I worked closely with product management and marketing teams to create web products and landing pages which would drive customer acquisition and retention

 ### Stakeholder management